Looking for the best restaurants and places to eat in Mayfair? Read this insider’s guide.

 The £150 tasting menu may not be cheap but try it for one of the best culinary experiences London has to offer.

-Tucked away in the trendy Shepherd Market, Kitty Fishers is one of my favourite places to eat in Mayfair.
+Tucked away in the trendy Shepherd Market, Kitty Fishers is one of our favourite places to eat in Mayfair.

 Firstly, the name Kitty Fishers might strike you as incredibly random for an upmarket Mayfair eatery; can you guess what it’s named after?